Boletus pinophilus: Description

 The fruiting body has a convex-shaped cap, at first small in relation to its stipe, expanding in volume as it matures.
 The skin of the cap is dry, matte and can be coloured from maroon to chocolate brown with a reddish tint.
 It is thicker than other porcini-like boletes and is gelatinous.
 These characteristics distinguish it visually from relatives such as Boletus edulis, B. reticulatus and B. aereus.
 The young, immature cap may have a pale pink colour and a white, powdery flush.

 As with all boletes, the size of the fruiting body can vary greatly.
 The cap diameter can be as much as 40 cm, the stem height 25 cm and stem diameter 16 cm.
-Measuring 4 to 10 cm tall by 3 to 8 cm wide, the bulbous stipe is often large, swollen and imposing, bearing a network pattern, much coarser in this species than other porcinis.
+The bulbous stipe is often swollen and has a network pattern, which is much coarser in this species than other porcinis.
 The overall colour may have an orange-red tinge which is more obvious in the lowest parts, although this is also common in other species.
 Like other boletes, B. pinophilus has small pores on the underside of its cap rather than gills.
 These are coloured white at first, becoming yellow with age and olive-brown at full maturity.
 The spores are cylindric-ellipsoid, smooth, with oil drops and dimensions 15.5-20 by 4.5-5.5 μm.
 They produce an olive-brown spore print.